 We have put together in conjunction with Lincolnshire County Council a plan to improve the air quality following the declarations - this is called a Local Air Quality Action Plan (LAQP).
 A number of the actions have been completed such as the road widening on the Spalding Road through to Asda to improve traffic flows.
 Joint AQAP update 2010 [97kb]

 In addition to local measures contained within the action plan Government has taken measures over time to reduce air pollution and many of these have been aimed at the motor vehicle.
-The European Union (EU) and British Government have required by legislative measures more efficient engines, fuels and vehicle fuel management systems as well as providing tax incentives for the use of less polluting vehicles.
+The UK Government published a Draft UK Air Quality Strategy May 2017 [1Mb]for consultation in May 2017 and will issue a new plan to tackle poor air quality in the Autumn of 2017.

-Continuous monitoring has demonstrated compliance with the annual mean NO2 objective in the AQMA's.
-We will assess concentrations recorded in 2011 before deciding whether it may be appropriate to revoke the existing AQMAs.
+Air monitoring has demonstrated compliance with the annual mean NO2 objective in all areas in Boston except in the AQMA's.
+We will assess concentrations recorded in 2016 before deciding whether it may be appropriate to revoke the existing AQMAs.
 This proposal is supported by DEFRA.
 AQ Progress Report 2011 - Appraisal by DEFRA [24kb]

 Air quality and health

 If you are in good health the levels of air pollution we usually experience in the UK are unlikely to have any serious short-term effects.
 But in the rare occasions when air pollution levels are high, some people may feel discomfort and irritation.